chridahl/IdiomList/README.md

 > "A programming idiom is a means of expressing a recurring construct in one or more programming languages.
 Generally speaking, a programming idiom is an expression of a simple task, algorithm, or data structure that is not a built-in feature in the programming language being used, or, conversely, the use of an unusual or notable feature that is built into a programming language."
 [Source](https://en.wikipedia.org/wiki/Programming_idiom)

-Or as Mr. Joel Kemp describes in a practical context:
+or as Mr. Joel Kemp describes in a more practical context:

 > "...I only knew C++.
 I used it for schoolwork and to build games.
 I (embarrassingly in hindsight) thought it was the only language worth knowing.
 Then I was forced to learn Java, coded in Visual Basic for a Summer gig, built an app and game with C#, and dabbled in some web languages like PHP.
 While it was great to learn new languages, I coded every single one like C++.
 This was not programming idiomatically.
 This is a common mistake amongst programmers (across all skill levels really)..."
 [Source](http://mrjoelkemp.com/2013/05/what-is-idiomatic-programming/)